ixiaopan/blog/content/post/linear-regression-02.md

 ### pseudoinverse

-SVD technique can decompose any matrix $A$ into the matrix multiplication of  three matrices $U\Sigma V^T$.
-Thus the above equation can be written in the following form
+SVD technique can decompose any matrix $A$ into the matrix multiplication of three matrices, i.e.  $U\Sigma V^T$.
+Thus the above equation can be written in the following form,

 $$